vlraymond/arctic-data-outreach/README.md

 Planned Activity: Booth at AGU

 ### ADC representatives will also be attending the following events:
-Alaska Forum for Environment, ESA, ESIP Winter & Summer Meetings, SASAP trainings, DataOne All Hands Meeting, NOAA EDM Workshop (NB, as of 1/22/18 activity halted due to government shutdown)
+Alaska Forum for Environment, ESA, ESIP Winter & Summer Meetings, SASAP trainings, DataOne All Hands Meeting,
 ### Cancelled activities: